CiscoSteve42/Notes/Linux/Linux Foundation/IntrotoK8s.md

 * A [kube-proxy](https://kubernetes.io/docs/concepts/services-networking/service/#virtual-ips-and-service-proxies)is a node agent that watches the API server on the control plane node for the addition, updates, and removal of Services and endpoints.

+### Traffic Policies

+* [Traffic policies](https://kubernetes.io/docs/reference/networking/virtual-ips/#traffic-policies) allow users to instruct the kube-proxy on the conext of the traffic routing.
+The 2 options are:

+    - **Cluster** allows kube-proxy to target all ready Endpoints of the Serve in the load-balancing process.
+This is the default for a Service when not specified.

+    - **Local** isolates the load-balancing process to only include the Endpoints of the Service located on the same node as the requester Pod, or the node that captured inbound external traffic on its NodePort

+### Service Discovery

+* **Environment variables** As soon as the Pod starts on any worker node, the `kubelet` daemon running on that node adds a set of environment variables in the Pod for all active Services.

+* **DNS** K8s has a [DNS add-on](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/) that creates a DNS record for each Service with the format `my-svc.my-namespace.svc.cluster.local`.
+Services within the same Namespace find other Services just by their names.

+### ServiceType

+* We can choose whether a Service:

+    - Is only accessible within the cluster.
+    - Is accessible from within the cluster and the external world.
+    - Maps to an entity which resides either inside or outside the cluster.

+### ServiceType: ClusterIP and NodePort